On this page:

 For more information:

-UHS offers free Nurse Advice by Phone, day and night, which may save a trip to UHS or the ER.
+- Nurse Advice by Phone is available day and night, which may save a trip to UHS, the ER or an urgent care facility.

 Association of Professional Piercers